Afghanistan: Women protest Taliban ban on beauty salons – DW – 07/19/2023

 Afghanistan: Women protest Taliban ban on beauty salons

+Taliban forces used fire hoses, tasers and shot guns into the air to break up the protest, according to reports.

-At least 60 women took part in the demonstrations, which grabbed the attention of security personnel as public protests are a rare event in Afghanistan.
+At least 60 women took part in the demonstrations, which grabbed the attention of guards as public protests are a rare event in Afghanistan.

 In late June, Taliban authorities ordered thousands of beauty parlors nationwide run by women to be closed within one month's time, claiming the services offered are forbidden by Islam.